PrefectHQ/prefect/.github/pull_request_template.md

 - [ ] A short code fix
 	- Please reference the related issue by including "closes `<link to issue>`" in this Pull Request's summary section.
         - If no issue exists, please create a bug report issue
 	- Please include tests.
-One line code fixes without tests will not be accepted.
+One-line fixes without tests will not be accepted unless it's related to the documentation only.
 - [ ] A new feature implementation
 	- Please reference the related issue by including "closes `<link to issue>`" in this Pull Request's summary section.
         - If no issue exists, please create a feature enhancement issue